exis-io/exis-io.github.io/pages/security/Credentials.md

 Credentials consist of a certificate, public key, and private key.
 Together all three can be used to uniquely identify an [[agent|Agent]] to the fabric and other agents.
 The certificate binds the name of the [[domain|Domain]] to the public key and is signed by the domain which created it.

+After creation, an agent must obtain some set of [credentials][creds] in order to access the fabric.
+Credentials are some set of data which the agent can use to prove its identity and protect its communications.

 ## Credentials Requirements

 Agents generally must have access to their credentials to operate on the fabric, except in the case of delegated authentication. **TODO**